Home

 Unsecured Virus Detected Hack Unsafe Concept

 One of the worst hacking incidents to take place wasn’t truly a hack.
 2018 saw the political consulting firm come under fire for obtaining and exploiting the personal information of millions of Facebook users without any form of informed consent.
-This took place due to security flaws for Facebook’s API which allowed third parties to gain access to the end user’s personal information.
+This took place because of security flaws in Facebook’s API, which allowed third parties to gain access to the end user’s personal information.

-Facebook ended up paying $5 billion in fines thanks to the breach, and quite a bit of user trust was lost in the process.
+Facebook ended up paying $5 billion in fines thanks to the breach, and more user trust was lost.

 Target Data Breach

-Around 40 million customers had their payment information exposed thanks to a misconfigured network segment.
+Around 40 million customers had their payment information exposed thanks to a mis-configured network segment.
 This is a relatively simple way to breach a system and a major misstep for a company as large as Target.
-Hackers were able to compromise the payment portal, gaining access to millions of credit cards in the process.
+Hackers could compromise the payment portal, gaining access to millions of credit cards.

 This served as a massive wake-up call for Target, as this hacking incident highlighted severe flaws in the company’s system protections and measures.